pieroproietti/penguins-eggs/README.md

 ```
 This command removes the old configuration and enforces the default settings, reverting back to the default configuration.
 > [!TIP]
-> To explore the code implementation of the `eggs dad` command, you can refer to the [src/commands/dad.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/dad.ts) file in the penguins-eggs GitHub repository.
-This file contains the source code responsible for the `eggs dad` functionality, providing a deeper understanding of how the command is implemented and executed.
+> <p align="justify">  To explore the code implementation of the `eggs dad` command, you can refer to the [src/commands/dad.ts](https://github.com/pieroproietti/penguins-eggs/blob/master/src/commands/dad.ts) file in the penguins-eggs GitHub repository.
+This file contains the source code responsible for the `eggs dad` functionality, providing a deeper understanding of how the command is implemented and executed.</p>

 ## `eggs export deb`
-The `eggs export deb` command is used to export Debian packages (`deb`), documentation files (`docs`), or ISO images to a specified destination host using the `eggs` tool.
+<p align="justify"> The `eggs export deb` command is used to export Debian packages (`deb`), documentation files (`docs`), or ISO images to a specified destination host using the `eggs` tool.
 This command enables users to transfer these files from one system to another conveniently.
-By running the `eggs export deb` command, users can export the desired files to the destination host.
+By running the `eggs export deb` command, users can export the desired files to the destination host.</p>

 Here is the usage information for the `eggs export deb` command: